amanrai31/JavaScript/04numbers/README.md

 ### JS strings can have numeric content.

-- "+" is used for addition and concatination (is anywhere in expression string is encountered will concate that)
+- "+" is used for addition and concatenation (is anywhere in expression string is encountered will concat that)
 - All other operators JS converts string to number (if it has numeric content)

 **NOTE :** NaN (not a number)- It is JS reserved word indicating a number is not a legal number.